 Remixing has a long history, from Picasso and Andy Warhol to hip-hop and dance music.
 The idea of applying this to wonder tales, of taking existing illlustrations for a story and transforming them into new pieces scattered throughout the texts, has the potential to make reading these fairy tales newly extraordinary–just as it was when we were children.
 To compare endless variations of Snow White’s stepmother, Rapunzel, or Red Riding Hood is to appreciate how fluid and exciting old fairy tales can be.

 To see how other publishers and artists visually represented the Brothers Grimm from the early 19th century onward, I began combing through old editions of the tales.
 Ultimately, I combed through more than 300 illustrated Grimms’ books—all in the public domain here in the United States—on a quest for images to remix and weave through the text of the 25 tales in Mirror Mirrored.
 In the process, I fell under the spell of some remarkably diverse wolves, dwarfs, and wicked stepmothers, everything from gilded Art Nouveau masterpieces, to simple line drawings, to exquisite illustrations by obscure, unknown artists.
-(You can look at some of my favorite books in a selected bibliography here.)

 A single collage can take days to complete because each illustration—collected from a book purchased for the project or from helpful librarians at institutions like Dartmouth or Stanford—must be scanned, meticulously cleaned and cut (or redrawn) in Photoshop, and then layered with other images.
 (You can see an example of the layering process in the “Rapunzel” animated gif on this page.)